Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* XML Sitemap now loads before theme files are loaded to prevent issues.
+	* Default to nofollowing links in RSS feed footers.

 * Misc
 	* Switch back to MailChimp for newsletter subscribe.